IDU-CVLab/COV19D_2nd/README.md

       primaryClass={eess.IV}
 }

-* Kindly inform the organization owner, if you wish to obtain the pretrained models in this study
+* Kindly inform the organization owner if you wish to obtain the pretrained models in this study